Wall Street Analyst Initiated StoneCo Ltd. [STNE]. What else is Wall St. saying

-StoneCo Ltd. [NASDAQ: STNE] plunged by -$0.46 during the normal trading session on Tuesday and reaching a high of $9.195 during the day while it closed the day at $8.80.
+StoneCo Ltd. [NASDAQ: STNE] price surged by 0.64 percent to reach at $0.06.
 The company report on June 2, 2022 that Stone accelerates growth, recovering profitability, and reports record revenue of BRL 2.07 billion in 1Q22, with 138.6% increase year over year.

 Sponsored